esFil PLA MAX Black

 What is PLA filament?

 PLA (polylactic acid) filament is a biodegradable bioplastic derived from renewable resources such as corn and sugarcane.
 It is one of the most popular materials for 3D printing due to its ease of use, versatility, and low environmental impact.
-It is characterized by:

 • Versatile:It can be printed on a wide range of 3D printers.
+You don't need a specialized 3D printer to use it.

 Origin and sustainability of PLA: